Sorry, you need to enable JavaScript to visit this website.

 EVALUATING CALL VOLUME

-Starting in October 2015, the Fire and Emergency Medical Services Department (FEMS) began using National Fire Protection Association (NFPA) Standard 1710 (please click here to access NFPA Codes and Standards) performance measures for data reporting purposes.
-Previously, FEMS used performance measures recommended by other authorities, including the International City and County Managers Association (ICMA).
+The Fire and Emergency Medical Services Department (FEMS) uses National Fire Protection Association (NFPA) Standard 1710 (please click here to access NFPA Codes and Standards) performance measures for data reporting purposes.

-As part of this new effort, FEMS needed to categorize how emergency calls received by District’s 9-1-1 Center (the Office of Unified Communications or the “OUC”) are grouped and classified for dispatching purposes to align with NFPA Standard 1710 measures and FEMS Key Performance Indicators (KPIs).
-To accomplish this, FEMS now uses call “Groups” and “Classes” that sort calls into categories.
+As part of NFPA 1710, FEMS categorizes how emergency calls received by District’s 9-1-1 Center (the Office of Unified Communications or the “OUC”) are grouped and classified for dispatching purposes to align with NFPA Standard 1710 measures and FEMS Key Performance Indicators (KPIs).
+FEMS uses call “Groups” and “Classes” that sort calls into categories.
 Each category is matched with NFPA Standard 1710 measures and FEMS KPIs.

 Group defines the type of call.
 Call Groups include EMS (G1), Fire (G2) and Other (G3).
 Calls are grouped by a series of 9-1-1 call taker questions.
-EMS calls (G1) are grouped using the Medical Priority Dispatch System (MPDS).
-Fire calls (G2) are grouped using the Fire Priority Dispatch System (FPDS).
-Other calls (G3) are grouped into special categories not included in the MPDS and FPDS data structure.
+EMS and Fire calls are grouped using standardized call taking systems operating within the Computer Aided Dispatch (CAD) system.
+Other calls are identified by specific criteria and generally not considered emergency in nature.

 Class defines the priority of call.
 Call Classes include “Lower Priority” (C1), “Higher Priority” (C2) and “Highest Priority” (C3).
 Calls are classified (prioritized) by a series of 9-1-1 call taker questions to establish urgency.